codeAdrian/gatsby-omni-font-loader/README.md

     /* Preconnect URL-s.
 This example is for Google Fonts */
     preconnect: ["https://fonts.gstatic.com"],

-    /* Font listener interval (in ms).
-Default is 300ms.
-Recommended: >=300ms */
-    interval: 300,

-    /* Font listener timeout value (in ms).
-Default is 30s (30000ms).
-Listener will no longer check for loaded fonts after timeout, fonts will still be loaded and displayed, but without handling FOUT. */
-    timeout: 30000,

     /* Self-hosted fonts config.
 Add font files and font CSS files to "static" folder */
     custom: [
       {